-Assignments: Assignments are due by 11:59 pm on the assigned date.
+Graded Assignments: Assignments are due by 11:59 pm on the assigned date.
 One letter grade is deducted for each day late and after 3 days, a grade of "0" is assigned.
 Upload assignments using word.doc or pdf formats.
-DO NOT use Share Point.
+DO NOT use Share Point because it cannot be opened in Canvas.

-Exams: Three independent multiple-choice exams cover information from the assigned readings, class lectures, homework assignments and guest presentations.
-Best practices guide the writing and scoring of exams, https://teachingCenter.ufl.edu/files/materials/training/handbook\testing\grading.pdf.
+Exams and Make-up Policy: Three independent multiple-choice exams cover information from the assigned readings, class lectures, homework assignments and guest presentations.
+Best practices guide the writing and scoring of exams, https://teachingCenter.ufl.edu/files/materials/training/handbook testing grading.pdf.

 Students unable to complete exams on scheduled dates must notify the instructor at least 24 hours in advance or receive the grade of "0."
 Students with excused absences are responsible for contacting the instructor to schedule a make-up exam.